zaimy/trinity/README.md

 　 　 └ .trinity
 ```

-trinity assumes a directory structure in which subdirectories exist for each workflow under the dags directory.
+trinity assumes a directory structure in which subdirectories exist for each workflow.

 ## Installation